punk-security/secret-magpie/README.md

 docker run -v /local/path/to/repos/:/repos punksecurity/secret-magpie filesystem --path /repos
 ```
 ## Get your results
-You can copy your results file back otu of the completed container with this command.
+You can copy your results file back out of the completed container with this command.

 You need the container id, which should be output when you ran the run command.